SimVascular/svFSIplus/Code/Source/README.md

 parameters parsed from an XML file using using [tinyxml2](https://github.com/leethomason/tinyxml2).
 Parameter types are checked as they are read so errors in parameter values are immediately detected.

-The `Parameters` class contains objects for each of the sections in the parameters file
+The `Parameters` class contains objects for each of the top-level sections in the parameters file
 ```
     GeneralSimulationParameters general_simulation_parameters;
     std::vector<MeshParameters*> mesh_parameters;